 - Hidden extra costs: There’s a risk that outsourcing may incur extra costs.
 Remember that great suppliers will reduce the complexity of design and development, making the whole process easy and pain free.

 not-so-great suppliers may require you to project manage development programmes and to be the communicator between the supplier and the subject matter expert

 - Skills: Some outsource partners think that being able to use Storyline is instructional design, so avoid these at all costs.
 The chances are that they have little or no educational design experience.
 Look instead for great partners who have dedicated experience design, learning design and digital design skills

 Once you have chosen your platform, an LMS and eLearning implementation can be a complicated process.
 Preparation is key in order to avoid wasted time and effort.
 There are several main phases:

 Before configuration, build and implementation, it’s worth spending time setting standards that encompass all aspects of system usage:

-- Think about the Ux – how easy it is to browse, search and use the system to consume its services – and let the Ux be your guiding principle at all times
+Think about the user experience: how easy it is to browse, search and use the system to consume its services.
+Let the Ux be your guiding principle at all times

 Procuring an LMS is a big decision and a big investment.
 Often, the decisions to create or procure elearning content are difficult, expensive and profound for the buyer.
 An empty LMS is redundant – it’s the services, apps, content and collaboration features that make it valuable.